ElodieBatista/BlogAspMVC3/README.md

 - social buttons (facebook, twitter, google+)

-You can see some screenshots here: http://www.elodie-batista.fr/en/portfolio/blog-jon-contoso.html
+You can see some screenshots on my portfolio: http://www.elodie-batista.fr/en/portfolio.html